-The facility planning process originally began in the winter of 2019 but was put on hold due to the delay of the Purple Line construction.
+The facility planning process began in the winter of 2019 but was put on hold due to the delay of the Purple Line construction.
 The project restarted in the spring of 2022.
 Community meetings were held in summer and fall of 2022 to share initial ideas and preliminary concepts for public input.
-A hybrid community meeting was held on Wednesday, June 29, 2022 and Open Town Hall survey was available for community members to share ideas for the project.
+A hybrid community meeting was held on Thursday, March 30, 2023 to present the design development park concept for public feedback.

 Links to review meeting notes and presentations will be attached to each applicable calendar event as it is scheduled and completed.

 |Watch a recording of the June 29, 2022 meeting